News Parser

 4. We remove any group that is contained in (is a subset of) another group

 This results in a lot of similar groups, that have so far been used to gain a little insight in how groups could be merged.
 We have shortly tried to use Warshall’s Algorithm to compute the transitive closure of the group.
 This closure states that, if a relates to b (read: a is similar to b) and b relates to c, then also a relates to c.
 This has to be true for any a, b, c in the relation (or matrix).
-This resulted in very large groups, which had large intra-cluster distances.
+This resulted in very large groups, which had large within-cluster distances.

 Intra-cluster parsing